Our Team

 Co-Founder and Chair of the Board, UWC ISAK Japan

-Lin began her career at Morgan Stanley and holds an MA in International Education Policy Analysis from Stanford University and a BA in Development Economics from the University of Tokyo.
-Lin was a Greenberg World Fellow 2017 at Yale University, and she also serves on the boards of UWC International since 2020, International House of Japan since 2022, and U.S. Japan Foundation since 2024.
+Ms. Kobayashi began her career at Morgan Stanley and holds an MA in International Education Policy Analysis from Stanford University and a BA in Development Economics from the University of Tokyo.
+She was a Greenberg World Fellow at Yale University in 2017 and has served on the boards of UWC International since 2020, the International House of Japan since 2022, and the United States-Japan Foundation since 2024.

 Kondo-James-2